-Now that you’re well on your way to preparing yourself for the monster-sized action of late March’s Godzilla vs. Kong, it’s time to get your living room ready for the big event as well.
+It streamed.
+It conquered.
+And of course, you need the corresponding Godzilla vs. Kong to mark the epic showdown.
 Great Godzilla and King Kong toys are out there, for both kids and adults.
-And the best Godzilla and Kong toys reflect what you’ll see on screen.
+And the best Godzilla and Kong toys reflect what you saw on screen.

-The blockbuster movie, out on March 26th in theaters and on HBO Max, brings together the two most famous monsters of filmland for the first time since 1962’s similarly titled King Kong vs. Godzilla.
-Here are some of the coolest new Godzilla vs. Kong toys available to purchase right now, along with a sprinkling of some of the classic collectibles that you’ll want to jump on right away.
+The blockbuster movie, which was released in theaters and on HBO Max, brings together the two most famous monsters of filmland for the first time since 1962’s similarly titled King Kong vs. Godzilla.
+Here are some of the coolest Godzilla vs. Kong toys available to purchase right now, along with a sprinkling of some of the classic collectibles that you’ll want to jump on right away.

 The OG Japanese kaiju reaches the final stages of its life in the 1995 classic Godzilla vs. Destoroyah and literally starts melting down from all the internal radiation.
 Don’t worry, the movie ends on something of an optimistic note, but for toy purposes, the important thing here is that Big G’s body looks flat-out incredible throughout the film.
 This version of Godzilla is one of the most frequently reproduced in toys because the movie is great and the image is just dope.